serlo/api.serlo.org/README.md

 ### Integrating Keycloak

-First of all add `nbp` and `vidis` as host
+First of all add `nbp` as host
 `sudo bash -c "echo '127.0.0.1	nbp'" >> /etc/hosts`
-`sudo bash -c "echo '127.0.0.1	vidis'" >> /etc/hosts`

 _why do I need it?
-Kratos makes a request to the url of the oauth2 provider, but since it is running inside a container, it cannot easily use the host port.
-These DNSs are discoverable for the kratos container, so the host can also use it._
+Kratos makes a request to the url of the oauth2 provider, but since it is running inside a container, it cannot easily use the host port. nbp is a dns that is discoverable for the kratos container, so the host can also use it._

-Run `yarn start:sso`.
+Run `yarn start:nbp`.
-_Make sure you already run `yarn start:kratos` before._

-Keycloak UI is available on `nbp:11111` and `vidis:11112`.
+Keycloak UI is available on `nbp:11111` (username: admin, pw: admin).
-Username: admin, pw: admin.
 There you have to configure Serlo as a client.

 > Client -> Create Client